 Located squarely in the middle of Northern Greece, Naoussa is a mountainous and verdant area.
 From here a much larger semi-tamed region extends over large distances in all directions.
 When people think about going to Greece they are usually thinking about beaches, islands and classical Greek historical sites.
 But there is more to Greece.
 Few know about the mountains of Northern Greece, the ski resorts, the lakes and the remote hiking trails.
 How many people know that there are wild bears and wolves up here?
 Pretty fascinating – and since it is only about 1 1/2 hours from Thessaloniki, the Naoussa region makes a great wine destination on the way to all that the area has to offer.

 Who Are The Winemakers?

 There are a small number of big names making wine here (Kir-Yianni, Boutari and Tsantali stand out) but most of the Naoussa wineries do not export in large quantities.
 Thymiopoulos and Dalamára are names to look for.
+I’m also a very big fan of the wines of Chatzivaritis Winery (OK, technically in neighbouring Goumenissa!) and Ktima Kelesidi!
 Seek them out if you can or, better yet, travel to Greece to try them there.